Split, Croatia: 15 Things to do in Split – travel guide

 Would you like to visit the Plitvice Lakes, but they seem too out of hand?
 Krka National Park is a great alternative.
 Walk along the wooden walkways around the main waterfalls of Skradinski Buk and enjoy the view of the lake and the lush nature in the surroundings.
 And where you can’t get on the sidewalk, you take a boat.

-The easiest way to visit Krka National Park is to join the a day trip from Split .
+The easiest way to visit Krka National Park is to join the a day trip from Split.
 Excursions are organised by local agencies, which can take you to other places around Split or give you a taste of the local cuisine.

-Food and drink: what to taste in Split?
+Food and drink: What to taste in Split?

 Split cuisine is a combination of traditional Dalmatian cuisine and modern gastronomy.
 Fresh, locally sourced ingredients such as seafood, olive oil and seasonal produce are the basis.